rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 .. code-block:: pycon
    :name: thecsPerfTab
    :linenos:
-   :caption: The 2016 THE World University Ranking by Computer Science subject
+   :caption: The 2016 THE World University Ranking by CS subject

    >>> from perfTabs import PerformanceTableau
    >>> t = PerformanceTableau('the_cs_2016')